What professional development do you provide?

 We have a week of in-person PD in August at Siena for teachers planning to offer either the high school level Discovering CS course or the dual-enrollment CSIS110 Introduction to CS with Python and Multimedia.
 Discovering CS teachers have monthly meetings during the school year and two Saturday half day meetings online.
 The school year meetings are held on-line.
 The best way to prepare for teaching a dual-enrollment course is to take it for credit at Siena.
-For teachers whose schools are offering one or more of the Siena supported CS courses, tuition and fees are either paid through grant support or waived by the college.
+For teachers whose schools are offering one or more of the Siena supported CS courses, tuition and fees are either paid through grant support or waived by the university.
 We regularly offer the dual-enrollment courses at Siena in the late afternoons with a remote option for teachers.
 For the CSIS110 dual-enrollment course, many teachers take it at Siena in the fall while they are offering it for the first time at their high school.
-The 14 week college course quickly gets ahead of the year-long high school offering of the course, so teachers are well ahead of their students.
+The 14 week college level course quickly gets ahead of the year-long high school offering of the course, so teachers are well ahead of their students.

-We are offering four CS classes in the late afternoons with a remote option for teachers.
+For teachers at schools partnering with us, we offer four CS classes in the late afternoons with a remote option for teachers.
 They are:

 CSIS110 Introduction to CS with Python and Multimedia (3 credits)